-What Is IOTA?
-How to Buy or Invest in IOTA?
+What is IOTA?
+How to Buy IOTA in 2021

 IOTA is a recognized network and cryptocurrency project based on DAG technology and that aims to be the bridge that unites all the IoT devices in the world under a high speed, scalability and security network.
 Listed on almost every big cryptocurrency exchange out there, its IOTA token is being traded throughout the entire crypto community around the world.